ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-basics.md

 # Getting started with programming

-Programming can be thought of as giving instructions and remembering results of instructions for use in later instructions.
+Programming can be thought of as giving instructions, called **code**, to a computer to carry out on its own.
 The words and grammar of those instructions is defined by the **programming language** you write them in, just like different languages we may use to communicate between people.

 For example, using the Python programming language, we can instruct the computer to display "Hello Chicktech!" to our screen with the following code.